 RICHMOND, Va.
 (WWBT) - The need for help in the community has always been there.
 This year, it just happens to be greater.
-Due to the impact of COVID-19 in our community, The Salvation Army is setting out early to rescue Christmas for those most in need this season.
+Due to the impact of COVID-19 in our community, The Salvation Army set out early to rescue Christmas for those most in need this season.

 Volunteers are a critical part of bringing the Angel Tree program to life!
 Christmas Center volunteers assist with setup, sorting gifts for clients and distributing gifts.
 Click here to volunteer.